mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 The `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (i.e.: `#TableName`) is used.

+{: .important }
-> Please be noted that it is not recommended to enable the `usePhysicalPseudoTempTable` argument if you are to work with parallelism.
+> It is not recommended to enable the `usePhysicalPseudoTempTable` argument if you are to work with parallelism.
 Ensure to always utilize the session-based non-physical pseudo-temporary table when working with parallelism.

 ## Caveats